 The information on our mortgage calculator is prepared without knowing your personal financial circumstances.
 Before you act on this, please consider if it’s right for you.

 +LVR stands for the initial loan to value ratio at loan approval.
-LVR is the amount of your loan compared to the Bank’s valuation of your property offered to secure your loan expressed as a percentage.
+LVR is the amount of your loan compared to the banks valuation of your property offered to secure your loan expressed as a percentage.
 Home loan rates for new loans are set based on the initial LVR and don’t change because of changes to the LVR during the life of the loan.
 Any applicable LVR discount has been included in the advertised eligible rate.

 # Higher minimum deposit will be required in some areas.
 5% genuine savings required.
 Loans subject to credit criteria.
 Where the loan to valuation ratio is 80% or above, lenders mortgage insurance will be required for a fee.
 Other fees, charges and purchase costs apply.
 Terms and Conditions available upon application.
 (Additional funds required for transaction and establishment costs).